-1. Seek forensic medical assistance at a local hospital, ideally within 72-120 hours of the incident (sooner is better).
+1. Seek forensic medical assistance at a local hospital, ideally within 96 hours of the incident (sooner is better), and this exam is paid for by the State of Arkansas.
 In Russellville, Saint Mary's Regional Medical Center is located at 1808 West Main Street.
 In Ozark, Mercy Hospital is located at 801 West River.